ShehabGamal689/gitops/README.md

 ## 🌐 Ingress and TLS (Optional)

-* NGINX Ingress Controller or AWS ALB Ingress
+* NGINX Ingress Controller
-* Cert-Manager with Let's Encrypt
+* Cert-Manager using DNS
 * HTTPS access to NodeJS app

 ---